 The tradition of a Christmas tree in the house was a German custom and apparently brought to Court in 1800 by Queen Charlotte, wife of George III.
 However it was not until the Victorian era that the British people adopted the tradition, after the Illustrated London News printed an engraving of Queen Victoria, Prince Albert and their family around their Christmas tree in 1848.

-A great blazing fire was the centerpiece of a family Christmas.
+A great blazing fire was the centrepiece of a family Christmas.
 The Yule log was chosen on Christmas Eve.
 It was wrapped in hazel twigs and dragged home, to burn in the fireplace as long as possible through the Christmas season.
 The tradition was to keep back a piece of the Yule log to light the following year’s Yule log.
 Nowadays in most households the Yule log has been replaced by an edible chocolate variety!

 The day after Christmas, St Stephen’s Day, was the day when people gave to charity and the gentry presented their servants and staff with their ‘Christmas Boxes’.
 This is why today St Stephen’s Day is called ‘Boxing Day’.